nogibjj/mjh140_miniproject6/README.md

 * `Adjusted Offense`: Points Scored per 100 Posessions
 * `Adjusted Defense`: Points Allowed per 100 Posessions

-Each year, every team in NCAA Division 1 basketball is assigned a cumulative score for both of the above adjusted metrics.
+Each year, every team in NCAA Division 1 basketball is assigned a cumulative score for both of the adjusted offense and defense metrics.
 For this analysis, the adjusted defense was subtracted from the adjusted offense to create one "Combined Adjusted O/D" score to represent a teams overall performance on both offense and defense.

 Example: Gonzaga 2002
 * `Adjusted Offense`: 115.60